MrPowerScripts/reddit-karma-farming-bot/README.md

 Important Note: If you restart the Heroku Dyno it will reset the database.
 We don't have a way of externalizing it at the moment.

-## General guid to running on windows / linux
+## General guide to running on Windows / linux

 Please look here for a detailed guide to running on windows 10 / linux.
 The other guides in this readme also work, but this is more step-by-step.
 [Click here for the google docs link](https://docs.google.com/document/d/1we5QR5E1nVNz862OG40oic9lnYhULStkWKlprmYlKFo/edit?usp=sharing)

-## How to run the bot on Linux
+## How to run the bot on Linux/MacOS

 1. change `src/settings.sample.py` to `src/settings.py` and update the values to your acccount and app values